Roof Tent Rental

 Roof tent fit depends on the exact rental, not just the category name.
 Compare length, seatbelts, bathroom setup, kitchen equipment, storage, and provider rules before choosing a model.

-Driving feelDriving is usually closer to the underlying car, SUV, or truck than a motorhome, but roof load, height, and wind still matter.
+Driving feelDriving is closer to the underlying car, SUV, or truck than a motorhome, but roof load, added height, crosswind, and low-clearance stops still matter.

-Parking and campgroundsDaytime parking is usually simple; overnight setup depends on campground rules, level ground, and whether roof tents are allowed.
+Parking and campgroundsDaytime parking can stay simple; overnight setup depends on campground rules, level ground, privacy, wind, and whether roof tents are allowed.

 Fuel planningFuel planning depends on the underlying vehicle, route, speed, terrain, and roof load.
-Current fuel signal: the listed fuel type.
+Listed fuel details: the listed fuel type.

 BathroomDo not expect a built-in bathroom unless separate camp equipment is listed.
-Current signal: the bathroom details listed on each rental.
+Bathroom details: the bathroom details listed on each rental.

 ShowerDo not expect a built-in shower.
-Current shower signal: the shower details listed on each rental.
+Shower details: the shower details listed on each rental.

 KitchenCooking is usually camp-kitchen only, if included.
-Current kitchen signal: the kitchen equipment listed on each rental.
+Kitchen details: the kitchen equipment listed on each rental.

 StoragePack minimally.
 Roof tents leave less protected gear space than motorhomes or trailers.
-Current storage signal: storage details are shown in photos and model descriptions.
+Storage details: storage details are shown in photos and model descriptions.

-TowingDo not assume extra racks, trailers, off-road travel, or remote recovery are allowed.
+TowingDo not assume extra racks, trailers, off-road travel, beach driving, or remote recovery are allowed.
 Provider terms decide what the setup can do.

 Roof tent rental questions